I KNOW I HAVE WRoTHIS BEFORE BUT NOT

 on the wall beats a memory age

-fourteen at the half-door, Hackballscross.
+Fourteen at the half-door, Hackballscross.

 Just a mile from Mucker, Kavanagh

-I won't ever remember for-get those
+I won't ever forget those

 freedom winds.
 Something else was

-alive, a wave of humanity natures-morphic-memory.
+alive, a wave of humanity's natures-morphic-memory.

 A fox thought, I know it wasn't a dream-